uhop/stream-fork/README.md

 ## Installation

 ```
-npm i stream-fork
+npm i --save stream-fork
 ```

 ## Documentation

 `Fork`, which is returned by `require('stream-fork')`, is a specialized Writable stream.
 It propagates every piece of data downstream to its dependent Writable streams (including [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) and [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex) streams).

-Many details about this package can be discovered by looking at test files located in `tests/`, and by looking at the source code in `main.js`.
+Many details about this package can be discovered by looking at test files located in `tests/` and in the source code (`main.js`).

 ### Constructor: `new Fork(outputs[, options])`